Blooym/skywrite/README.md

 ### Docker

+(The docker image will be uploaded in the coming days, for now you will need to build from the local image)

 1. Copy the following to a local file named `docker-compose.yml` or add the service to your existing stack and fill in the environment variables.
    Information about configuration options can be found in the